CtrlK

 Trigger Term Quality

-Includes strong natural keywords users would say: 'token usage', 'tracking costs', 'sessions', 'MCP server status', 'dashboard', 'ccboard', 'TUI/Web'.
-These cover the natural ways a user would refer to monitoring and cost tracking.
+Includes strong natural trigger terms users would say: 'token usage', 'tracking costs', 'sessions', 'MCP server status', 'dashboard', 'ccboard', 'TUI', 'Web dashboard', 'Claude Code'.
+These cover the natural ways users would phrase requests about monitoring and cost tracking.

 3 / 3